jay-gleeson/jay-gleeson/README.md

 </div>

 # Hi, I'm Jay! 🫶

-I’m a second-year Computer Science student at Golden West College 🎓 with a strong passion for Software Development.
-I’m eager to launch my career and contribute meaningfully to the tech industry by building solutions that solve real-world problems.
+I’m a second-year Computer Science student at Golden West College 🎓, focused on building a career in software development.
+I’m looking to contribute to the tech industry by working on projects that solve real-world problems.
-Over the past two years, I’ve grown both technically and personally through a mix of academic coursework, personal projects, and involvement in campus activities.
-I’ve developed a solid foundation in programming languages such as Python, Java, and C++, and have also worked with tools like Git, Visual Studio Code, and basic web technologies like HTML, CSS, and JavaScript.
+Over the last two years, I’ve gained significant experience through coursework, personal projects, and campus involvement ✨.
+I’m experienced with programming languages like Python, Java, and C++, and I’ve worked with tools like Git, Visual Studio Code, and basic webdev technologies (HTML, CSS, JavaScript).
-I’m a highly motivated and curious individual 🚀 who enjoys learning new technologies and applying them creatively.
-I believe my strengths in logic and critical thinking drive me to develop meaningful and impactful software ✨.
-I’m excited to continue building my skill set and am currently seeking opportunities, whether internships, collaborative projects, or mentorships, that allow me to learn from others and contribute to innovative work.
+I’m a highly motivated learner 🚀 who enjoys tackling new challenges and applying technology creatively to gather knowledge.
+My strengths lie in problem-solving, and I’m motivated to keep learning and improving my skills.
+Right now, I’m looking for opportunities, whether through internships, projects, or mentorship, that allow me to grow and contribute to real-world solutions.

 ## Project Spotlight 🌟